Engelandvaarders and Refugees:

 science and philosophy.
 In Vienna he had established extraordinarily

-innovative museums and travelling exhibitions which were amongst the
+innovative museums and traveling exhibitions which were amongst the

 first to use artificial lighting, interactivity and hands-on exhibits,